rakinosine/HumbleNewTabPage/README.md

 The font I used is [Inconsolota](https://fonts.google.com/specimen/Inconsolata).

-You can change the name of the user getting greeted by editing the newtab.html file in Line 10.
+You can change the name of the user getting greeted by editing the Line 10 from the newtab.html file.

-You can change the font-family, font size and the position of text by editing newtab.html file in the group, #greeting starting from Line 305.
+You can change the font-family, font size and the position of text by editing the group, #greeting starting from Line 305 from newtab.html file.

 Special thanks to ChatGPT.